tlakomy/egghead-aws-cdk-workshop/docs/9_using_external_dependencies_lambda.md

 ```

 6. Take a look at the lambda function in AWS Console to see what happened to the `node_modules` and where they ended up.

+## What we've learned in this lesson:

+- That lambda functions can use external dependencies
+- How can you add an external dependency to a lambda function built with AWS CDK